-Once crawled, your website is tested for more than 500 vulnerabilities including OWASP top 10 and give you an actionable report of each finding.
+Once crawled, your website is tested for more than 500 vulnerabilities, including OWASP top 10, and give you an actionable report of each finding.

 Some of the worth mentioning features are:

 Reporting – you can export the scan results as a summary or a full report.
-You have an option to export as PDF, JSON or to Trello.
+You have an option to export as PDF, JSON, or Trello.
 You can also view the report by OWASP top 10; this would be handy if your goal is to fix only with OWASP findings.